jsbin/learn/public/help/experimental-features.md

 ## Experiential beta features

 To enable experiments head to your [profile](/account/profile) page and check the "Enable experiments" box.

+### Better mobile support

+Work has been put into support a mobile design from as early as 2014, but the implementation was never developed, until now.

+The mobile design can be seen in this demo video, you just need to enable experiments and view JS Bin on a mobile device.
+The UI is a little different and it's still a work in progress, but do check it out:

+<div class="embed-container"><iframe width="1280" height="720" src="https://www.youtube.com/embed/RxWLFWxzL10?rel=0" frameborder="0" allowfullscreen></iframe></div>

 ### API